 Higher Rosevine Farm is an attractive collection of luxury barns that are situated around a central courtyard planted with olive trees and large Mediterranean pots giving a relaxed and comfortable summer vibe.

 The three traditional stone barns have been sympathetically remodelled and upgraded to a high standard.
-Mimosa(4486), Sea Thrift 4485) and Samphire (4487) are situated in 15 acres of pasture land on the beautiful and unspoilt Roseland peninsula with its fantastic uncrowded beaches and amazing coastal walks with safe waters for paddle boarding, canoeing and sailing.
+Mimosa(4486), Sea Thrift 4485) and Samphire (4487) are surrounded by beautiful countryside on the unspoilt Roseland peninsula with its fantastic uncrowded beaches and amazing coastal walks, as well as safe waters for paddle boarding, canoeing and sailing.

 Each barn has been thoughtfully designed with great attention to detail to create a refined holiday experience for individuals, couples and families.
 The barns can be rented individually or collectively for larger family or friend groups.